084e0d1c/pead-accrual/README.md

 "The Accrual Anomaly" (Balakrishnan et al. 2009) questioned the persistence of stellar earnings performances that were driven by accruals.
 Secondly, "Post Loss/Profit Announcement Drift" (Sloan et al. 2011) which attempted to understand why prices drift after earnings announcements, even when the underlying fundamentals of the company have not shifted significantly.

 Concretely, both papers explored ideas that oppose the efficient markets hypothesis.
 I was curious if these inefficiencies/anomalies still exist today and if so, are they viable strategies.
-With some visualisations, it appears that these inefficiencies might still exist today.
+With some visualisations, we observe some semblence of the anomalies.

 #### Nike
 ![](Images/nke_pead.png)